OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/patch-method.md

 ## Create a PATCH Method

-For illustration purposes, an exposed REST API that contains a PATCH method, called "UpdateContact", was created.
+To understand how to create a PATCH Method, let's use an example, where we start by creating an exposed REST API that contains a PATCH method, called "UpdateContact".
 This method, which is meant to update a "Contact" that is stored in the database, allows the partial update of a "Contact", by updating some entity's attributes and preserving the others.
 In this example "Contact" is the entity and the "ContactInput" is the structure parameter used as an input parameter of the "UpdateContact" method.
 This input parameter can be seen as a DTO (Data Transfer Object) of type "ContactDTO" (with the same attributes as the "Contact" entity), which will carry the data that will update the entity.

 As you'll see, the "UpdateContact" action needs to identify which attributes of the "ContactDTO" were really sent to the API, in order to partially update a record of the "Contact" entity with the new values of the sent attributes.